justromeon/frequencyDistribution/README.md

 # frequencyDistribution

-This project computes frequency distributions and related statistics for a given dataset.
+>This project computes frequency distributions and related statistics for a given dataset based on desired number of classes of the user.

 ## Files